 |PBH 720||Epidemiology||3 hrs|

 *Course prerequisites may be required.

-Research Requirement.
-Significant supervised quantitative and qualitative research projects in MGT 701, MGT 711, PLS 754, PBH 720 and culminating in the capstone MGT 705 course.
+Significant supervised quantitative and qualitative research projects in MGT 701, MGT 703, MGT 711, PLS 754, PBH 720 and culminating in the capstone MGT 705 course.
 Satisfies the research requirement of the Graduate College.

-When offered to a select group of students, typically a cohort, with significant professional experience, the MHA Program may be presented in a format referred to as the Executive MHA Option or the EMHA.
-From a curricular viewpoint, the EMHA is structured in the same way as the traditional MHA, however, the sequencing presentation format and mix of core and elective courses will be designed in such a way as to maximize the benefit to working professionals such as physicians, senior clinicians and healthcare executives.
+The Executive MHA Option is only available on a contractual arrangement with a specific healthcare organization, who makes it available to a select group of students, typically a cohort, who are employed or affiliated with the healthcare organization and have significant professional experience.
+The MHA Program will be presented in a format referred to as the Executive MHA Option or the EMHA.
+From a curricular viewpoint, the EMHA is structured similarly and requires 36 graduate course credits, however, the sequencing presentation format and mix of core and elective courses will be designed in such a way as to maximize benefits to working professionals such as physicians, senior clinicians and healthcare executives.

 GMAT/GRE scores are not required for admission to the EMHA, however, the applicant will need to provide documentation verifying at least 3 years of professional experience.

 For EMHA students, prerequisite requirements for the core program courses will be satisfied through appropriate prior course work, relevant professional experience or by an individualized study program developed and supervised by the EMHA Program Director.

 The credit hour costs for classes taken by students enrolled in the EMHA program are assessed at a higher rate than the traditional MHA offerings due to additional expenditures associated with the program.